Generalized double bracket vector fields: Gradient nature of the generalized double bracket vector field

 \section{Gradient nature of the generalized double bracket vector field}

-{Let $(M,\Pi,g)$ be a Poisson manifold endowed with a pseudo-Riemannian metric.
-In this section, we prove that the generalized double bracket vetor field defined in Definition \ref{dbv}, tangent to the symplectic leaves, is a gradient vector field with respect to a metric, that we call double bracket metric.
-It} generalizes the normal metric defined on the regular adjoint orbits of a semi-simple compact Lie algebra.
-In the case when the ambient metric is of indefinite signature, one has to be careful when dealing with submanifolds as they might not be pseudo-Riemannian with respect to the induced metric \cite{O'Neill}.
+In this section, we demonstrate that the GDB vector field defined in Definition \ref{dbv}, when restricted to a leaf, behaves as a gradient vector field with respect to a metric that we refer to as the DB metric.
+This metric generalizes the normal metric defined on the regular adjoint orbits of a semisimple compact Lie algebra.
+It is important to note that when the ambient metric has an indefinite signature, caution is required when dealing with submanifolds, as they may not be pseudo-Riemannian with respect to the induced metric \cite{O'Neill}.

+Now, let $(M,g,\Pi)$ be a Poisson manifold equipped with a pseudo-Riemannian metric.
 As a consequence of Lemma \ref{bigdiagram}, we have the inclusion $\Im \sharp_\M \subseteq \Im \sharp_\Pi$.
-Points where the two images do not coincide merit special attention:
+Points where the two images do not coincide require more precision: